andrezero/grunt-ngindex/README.md

 };
 ```

-You can also specify more than one, ex: `['build/', 'dist/']`.
+You can also specify more than one path to strip.
+Ex: `['build/', 'dist/']`.

-If set in the `options` property, any target that also defines it will override its value.
+---

-## Future Development
+## Roadmap

-I plan to soon release an upgrade to enables embedding css, javascript or arbitrary content in the template.
-This
+### Embedding css, javascript or arbitrary content in the template.

-will require another configuration option, a map that targets named regions in the template and defines the source of
+This will require another configuration option, a map that targets named regions in the template and defines the source
-the content, this being a file or an ordered list of files.
+of the content, this being a file or an ordered list of files.

-In this example, we embed:
+Here's an example use case, where we are embeding:
-- the result of a `less` dist task that generates a stylesheet;
+- css contents generated by a `less` task;
 - the raw contents of another html file;
-- the result of yet another `ngindex` tasks that costumizes a Google Analytics script.
+- the result of a [grunt-template](http://github.com/mathiasbynens/grunt-template) task that generates a costumized
+Google Analytics script.

 ```javascript
 config = {